Shandilyathithyaa/Cognizance2020/Task-4/README.md

   * red color 'O' that pretends to be a fruit.
   * score that provides competition.
 > Disclaimer: I'm not calling this a serious project/game since it is learning markdown language, so please don't hate me.
 This is just a mere attempt by me to test graphics in c++ in 12th grade.
-  NOTE: This code was done using Turbo C++.
-Converting this into dev C++ is in progress.
+  NOTE: This code was done using Turbo C++ compiler.
+Converting this into Dev C++ is in progress.

 ---